Artekit WaveTooEasy

 NOTE about headphones volume: please keep in mind that the default 0dB setting for headphones volume is very loud.
 Try to set it to -12dB or lower.
 Test the headphones volume first by playing an audio file without putting them in your ears.

-• low_power_timeout: this optional value specifies a timeout (in seconds) in which, in the absence of activity (on IO pins when mode = io, mode = latch or serial activity if mode = serial), the board will enter into low-power mode.
+), the board will enter into low-power mode.
 If this setting not present, the board will not enter into low-power mode.
-After entering into low-power mode, to wake-up the board apply a 100ms high pulse to the Channel 1 pin.
+After entering into low-power mode, to wake-up the board apply a 100ms high pulse to the Channel 1 pin.# Set the low power timeout to 5 seconds low_power_timeout = 5

 [io_mode] section